Soumik895/MPIPZ-FT-Project/README.md

 # Stochastic Modelling of FT Gene Transcription Bursts

 This repository contains Python scripts for the stochastic simulation of transcriptional bursting of the **FLOWERING LOCUS T (FT)** gene.
-This work is a computational approach to the project proposal from the **Max Planck Institute for Plant Breeding Research (MPIPZ)**.

 The core hypothesis is that the deletion of two distal enhancers for the FT gene does not affect the duration of transcription bursts, but instead **lengthens the refractory (inactive) time** between bursts.

 The models in this repository are built to test this hypothesis by comparing simulations of a **"wild-type" (4-state)** and **"mutant" (2-state)** system.